gahr/tcl-scgi/README.md

 The handler can be invoked with the following arguments:

+    -f
+    Fork and return the pid of the child process.
+Useful in startup scripts.

     -m max_threads
     Maximum number of threads that can be handling requests at any given time.